 If you have ever noticed that your body feels noticeably more capable at 6 pm than at 7 am, you are not imagining it.
 This effect is real, measurable, and rooted in the circadian regulation of core body temperature.

 Here is the mechanism: muscle contractile proteins operate more efficiently at temperatures approximately 1°C above their morning baseline.
 The calcium ion release from the sarcoplasmic reticulum — the key trigger for muscle contraction — is temperature-dependent, with higher temperatures allowing faster and more complete activation.
 Neural transmission velocity also increases with body temperature, shortening reaction times and improving coordination.
+Joint synovial fluid viscosity also drops with elevated temperature, which means the same squat or push-up has less internal joint resistance at 6pm than at 6am.

 Sleep and Evening Exercise: What the Evidence Actually Says